rjc5216/Instagram-Analysis-Project/README.md

 Currently hosted and running at https://instagram-analysis.streamlit.app/

 How to download the required JSON files:
-  - Go to Instgram settings
+  - Go to Instagram settings
   - Search and select "download your information"
   - Make sure you select "followers" and "following" in the connections section.